kbroman/BMI881_fall2022/syllabus.md

 - Students will be able to identify and articulate the strengths and weaknesses of different study designs and analysis methods, including potential biases in research data sets.

+### COVID-19

+- The course will be held in-person in [4765 MSC](https://map.wisc.edu/s/x2g30uqo)
+- COVID-19 vaccination is strongly encouraged
+- Follow all [campus regulations](https://covidresponse.wisc.edu), including the required use of masks indoors
+- If you have COVID-related symptoms, please stay home
+- If you need to miss class, [email Karl Broman](https://kbroman.org/about)

 ### Discussion

 The primary course activity will be discussion.
 Be prepared, be